Exploring Kennedy Presidential History and Airline Aviation History in Dallas, Texas

 ONE OF A KIND PLANES

-Another aviation marvel on display and is on loan from the Smithsonian is the Chance Vought V-173, “Flying Pancake”.
-The all-wing experimental plane has a similar design to the present day Osprey.
-It was powered by a small 4 cylinder 80 hp engine.
+Another aviation marvel on display and on loan from the Smithsonian is the Chance Vought V-173, “Flying Pancake”.
+The all-wing experimental aircraft has a design similar to the present-day Osprey.
+It was powered by a small 4-cylinder engine rated at 80 hp.
 Charles Lindbergh flew the aircraft and was impressed with its design.
-The plans to continue the plane were scrapped after the war.
+Plans to continue the project were scrapped after the war.

 Flying Pancake

-Frontier also plays host to some three hundred events each year and is one of most popular venues in Dallas.
-This remarkable and vast collection of aviation history is well worth your time when in Dallas and is easily accessible from Love Field.
+Frontier also hosts approximately 300 events each year and is one of the most popular venues in Dallas.
+This remarkable, vast collection of aviation history is well worth your time when you’re in Dallas and is easily accessible from Love Field.

 https://www.flightmuseum.com/